Hawaii DOH Underground Storage Tank (UST) section

 October 2017 – DOH’s HEER Office has revised the Environmental Action Levels (EALs).
 Please refer to the EAL Surfer for current EALs.

-March 1, 2018 – DOH UST section now requires regulated UST release response actions to follow applicable guidance in the DOH HEER TGM, DOH HEER EAL guidance, and other guidance documents on the DOH HEER website including Multi-Increment (MI) soil sampling, low flow groundwater sampling, soil vapor (SV) sampling, use of appropriate EALs, the Environmental Hazard Evaluation (EHE), and Environmental Hazard Management Plan (EHMP).
+New!
+September 23, 2019 – DOH SHWB and DOH UST Section have adopted the DOH HEER guidance for UST release response with this policy memo: “Use of HEER Office Environmental Action Level Guidance and HEER Office Technical Guidance Manual for Characterization and Remediation of Contaminated Properties Overseen by the SHWB“.
+Please follow the applicable guidance in the DOH HEER TGM, DOH HEER EAL guidance, and other guidance documents on the DOH HEER website for UST release response including Multi-Increment (MI) soil sampling, low flow groundwater sampling, soil vapor (SV) sampling, use of appropriate EALs, and preparation of Environmental Hazard Evaluations (EHE), and Environmental Hazard Management Plans (EHMP).

 - See Table 9-5 in DOH HEER TGM for required petroleum constituent analyses by fuel type.
 Unknown USTs need TPH-g, TPH-d, TPH-o and sub-analytes on Table 9-5.*

 - Formats for the UST Initial Release Response report and Quarterly Release Response reports may follow the format of Site Investigation reports in DOH HEER TGM 18.5.9.
 Call DOH UST at (808) 586-4226 for additional information.